Ride-sharing has exploded in popularity over the last decade. Uber reports that it has 209,000 active drivers every quarter.

 California’s Proposition 22, which just passed recently, had the potential by either a yes or no vote to deliver massive implications for those who work in ride-sharing and those who use these companies’ services.
 Ride-sharing company executives have welcomed the passing of the rules as an excellent development for the industry mostly because gig jobs have offered a critical safety net for individuals experiencing economic hardship.

 A key element of Proposition 22 relates to background checks and employment screening.
 These have been critical issues in the discussion around ride-sharing since the inception of the industry.
 While taxi services all over the US have relied upon fingerprinting of potential drivers, this step has offered two levels of employment screening through the FBI.
 It reviewed both statewide and nationwide criminal histories.
-However, some gig providers such as Uber and Lyft in the past only relied on a less broad online method that screened only seven years back and often wasn’t nationwide, as well as wasn’t checking randomly for new infractions or criminal activity.
+However, searching the county court records where the candidate has lived, still prove to be the most accurate ways to reveal past criminal history.

 This less formal screening style has brought about a plethora of incidents that could have potentially been avoided if an in-depth multi jurisdictional and statewide reputable background check service would have been used.